nitishb-dev/REACT_TODO_LIST/README.md

 - `PUT` `/deployment` → Update a todo by `id`
 - `DELETE` `/deployment` → Delete a todo by `id`

-> ⚠️ Make sure to deploy the Lambda functions with the correct permissions and environment variables for RDS access.

 ---

 ## 🧑‍💻 How It Works